gooocho/minesweepr_node/README.md

 # minesweepr_node

 clone of https://github.com/akashbdj/minesweepr

-implemented in TypeScript and NodeJS
+rewritten in TypeScript and NodeJS

 # LICENSE